wesleychou7/used-car-price/README.md

 <p>Given the make, model, trim, year, and mileage, as well as whether the vehicle
-is used or certified by the manufacturer, this program utilizes a dataset of 9000+ used cars to calculate an estimated selling price of that particular car*.</p>
+is used or certified by the manufacturer, this program utilizes a dataset of 9000+ used cars to calculate an estimated selling price of that particular vehicle*.</p>

 <p>For an explanation of the code, see <a href="https://github.com/wesleychou7/used-car-price/blob/main/Used%20Car%20Price%20Prediction.ipynb">Used Car Price Prediction.ipynb</a></p>

-<p>*The dataset consists mostly of cars manufactured in 2015-2022, so price predictions of cars outside this time frame may be inaccurate.
-Furthermore, the price predictions are more representative of the 2022 used car market, rather than the current (2023) used car market.</p>
+<i style="font-size: 18px">*The dataset consists mostly of cars manufactured in 2015-2022, so price predictions of cars outside this time frame may be inaccurate.
+Furthermore, the price predictions are more representative of the 2022 used car market, rather than the current (2023) used car market.</i>